chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Download</h2>
-<p>Another excellent feature of this app is the ability to export all transactions made into a csv file for users that like to keep a record of their budget and stay on top of their finances.</p>
+<p>Another excellent feature of this app is the ability to export all transactions made into a csv file for users that like to keep a record of their budget and stay on top of their finances.
+Adding expenses on Saver is easy.

+This shouldn’t be considered a pro, but you would be surprised at how counter-intuitive it is to find a simple “add expense” button on other apps, often buried under various pages.

+On Saver, just enter the amount of purchase, select from 15 choices to categorize your purchase, and if you so please, enter a tag for it and some notes about the purchase.
+(This makes it easy to track those ambiguous Amazon.com purchases and spending made with PayPal.)

+My favorite thing about Saver is how it takes your expenses and compiles it into interactive pie charts by time period, and then by category.

+You can look at how much you spent on groceries for the month of

+I personally prefer pie charts over other kinds of graphs, so this app has been extremely helpful in allowing me to visualize my expenditures.</p>

 <div align="center">
 <img src="images/downloads.png">